First News Home iHub

 In addition to the weekly activities, there is a huge archive of activities giving you and your child the opportunity to seek out stories of interest whether into sport, science, environment or Crazy But True.
 There is even an opportunity for your child to have a go at writing their own news reports using the templates available in the News Gallery – when printed they look like the front page of a newspaper!

-NO MARKING REQUIRED!
-The iHub at home will give children feedback on everything they do and the parents will receive a regular email from First News to update on how the child is getting on and informing you on the topic of the next poll so this can be discussed as a family.
+The Home iHub will give children feedback on everything they do and the parents will receive a regular email from First News to update on how the child is getting on and informing you on the topic of the next poll so this can be discussed as a family.

 Each question encourages understanding, critical thinking, discussion and debate.
 Multiple choice questions give instant feedback to pupils.